roneel47/HolaMeeto/README.md

-# Firebase Studio
+# InstantConnect

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application for InstantConnect, a one-click meeting link generator.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.